MoFEM/mofem-cephas/CONTRIBUTING.md

 - c.
 The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.

 - d.
 I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

+- e.
+Principal developers should still be referred in [CONTRIBUTING.md][contributing_file] and [DISTRIBUTION.md][distribution_file] as [Principal developers](#Principal developers) list when merging to or from other repositories or using implementations of this user module

+- f.
+Contributor names and links can be added to the [Principal developers](#Principal developers) list but they cannot be deleted from the list at any point or branching of the development

+[contributing_file]: ./CONTRIBUTING.md
+[distribution_file]: ./DISTRIBUTION.md

+# Principal developers

+- For core: Principal developers and other contributors can be found in: [Authors](http://mofem.eng.gla.ac.uk/mofem/html/authors.html) MoFEM webpage

+- For users modules: Principal developers and other contributors list must be referred and maintained as described in each users modules